Penicillium: Taxonomy

 In his 1979 monograph, John I. Pitt divided Penicillium into four subgenera based on conidiophore morphology and branching pattern: Aspergilloides, Biverticillium, Furcatum, and Penicillium.
 Species included in subgenus Biverticillium were later merged into Talaromyces.

+For a current outline of Penicillum and related genera, consult Houbracken et al. (2020).
+This outline is based on molecular phylogenetic data and reflects the "one fungus, one name" change.